Archive for the ‘Jataka tales on Lord Buddha's life’ Category

 Pg 22 - cause of happiness.
 More than ever before, he strove to practice good conduct; more than ever he followed the restrictions on holy days.

 Intent on illustrating to his people the power of meritorious action, every day he made the same proclamation in his assembly hall as well as in the innermost apartments of his palace.
-These were the words that issued from his heart with deep feeling: Read the rest of this entry »
+These were the words that issued from his heart with deep feeling: Continue reading »

 4 -THE MERCHANT